Willi Herold: Spring 1945

 On 11 April, Herold's group arrived at Aschendorfermoor II, a part of the Emslandlager camp complex which housed German inmates.
 There, he was asked by one of the camp supervisors, Karl Schütte, to judge a group of 30 inmates who had escaped during a forced march to Collinghorst and been recaptured.
 Herold ordered five of the men to be shot.
 He was eventually stopped by the judicial official Friedrich Hansen, who asked Herold to obtain permission from Dr. Richard Thiel, the head of the central administration of the Emslandlager camps.
 Having failed to obtain permission from Thiel after a lengthy visit, Herold visited Nazi district leader Gerhard Buscher, who got the Gestapo involved.
 Through Buscher, the Gestapo granted Herold permission to execute the 30 escaped inmates.
 Over the next two weeks, Herold ordered the execution of the inmates, as well as a large number of political prisoners from a list of 400 names compiled by Thiel.

 Herold also chose a large number of inmates, equipped them with uniforms and weapons and dispatched them to the town of Leer to join the Wehrmacht.
 However, this plan was ultimately unsuccessful since the troops quickly surrendered to advancing Polish forces.
 On 19 April, British bomber planes attacked a nearby antiaircraft battery, and a few bombs hit Aschendorfermoor II, destroying the camp completely.

 Herold recruited 12 prisoners and converted them into his bodyguards.
 They traveled north, terrifying the populace as they went from town to town.
 The band executed five Dutchmen accused of espionage after removing them from a nearby prison, making them dig their own graves, and hanging a farmer who had flown a white flag.
-He and his men were taken into custody in an Aurich hotel on 30 April by the Feldgendarmerie, hours before Hitler's suicide.
+Herold and his men were taken into custody in an Aurich hotel on 30 April by the Feldgendarmerie, hours before Hitler's suicide.
 Herold was put on trial by the authorities on 3 May, but the trial was interrupted and he was conditionally released, thanks to the combined efforts of the Kriegsmarine Chief Justice for the East Frisian region Horst Franke and Admiral Kurt Weyher.
 Herold was brought to a special unit, where he was warmly welcomed, but he swiftly left under the cover of darkness and traveled to the port city of Wilhelmshaven.
 Under his true name, he assembled a soldier's paybook and discharge documents before resuming work as a chimney sweep.